AdobeDocs/analytics.en/help/admin/user-management2/user-migration/c-migration-tool/c-migration-tool.md

      <li id="li_8CFFF72877E8456DAC3241143AD648AD">Verify that you are an Analytics product administrator in the Admin Console. </li>
      <li id="li_25DAA8D1EEDA45A0B5B59472BD8896C4">Communicate to your user base that their login experience will change when the migration begins. </li>
      <li id="li_5B50F942F6A8483FAFA500AFF428702C">Audit your current users and permissions and perform clean-up activities. </li>
-    </ul> <p>To expedite your migration, contact your Customer Success Manager at <a href="https://helpx.adobe.com/marketing-cloud/contact-support.html" format="html" scope="external"> Adobe Customer Care</a> and submit a request for an earlier start date. </p> </td>
+    </ul> <p>To expedite your migration, contact your Customer Success Manager at <a href="https://helpx.adobe.com/marketing-cloud/contact-support.html"  > Adobe Customer Care</a> and submit a request for an earlier start date. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> I am an Analytics administrator without access to the Admin Console.
 Who can help me gain access to the Admin Console? </p> </td>
    <td colname="col2"> <p>Any system or product administrator that has access to your organization's Admin Console can give you access.
-If you are not sure who within your organization has administrator privileges in the console, contact <a href="https://helpx.adobe.com/marketing-cloud/contact-support.html" format="html" scope="external"> Adobe Customer Care</a>. </p> </td>
+If you are not sure who within your organization has administrator privileges in the console, contact <a href="https://helpx.adobe.com/marketing-cloud/contact-support.html"  > Adobe Customer Care</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Can I postpone the migration start date? </p> </td>
    <td colname="col2"> <p>Yes.
-Contact <a href="https://helpx.adobe.com/marketing-cloud/contact-support.html" format="html" scope="external"> Adobe Customer Care</a>. </p>
+Contact <a href="https://helpx.adobe.com/marketing-cloud/contact-support.html"  > Adobe Customer Care</a>. </p>
     <draft-comment>
      <p>See below for a description of the changes to your current Analytics User and Permissions management on the start date. </p>
     </draft-comment> </td>